-To be eligible to enroll and to remain enrolled as a Subscriber, you must meet the following requirements:
+To be eligible to enroll and to remain enrolled as a Subscriber, you must meet all of the following requirements:

-- You are an employee of your Group; or - You are otherwise entitled to coverage through your Group under a trust agreement, retirement benefit program, employment contract, or the rules of a professional, trade, or bona fide association. - You live or physically work inside our Service Area at least 50 percent of the time.
+- You enroll during an annual open enrollment period or special enrollment period, as described under "Annual Open Enrollment Period" and "Special Enrollment" in this "Premium, Eligibility, and Enrollment" section. - You submit a completed application. - You live in our Oregon Service Area.
 For assistance about the Service Area or eligibility, please contact Member Services.
 The Subscriber's or the Subscriber's Spouse's otherwise eligible children are not ineligible solely because they live outside our Service Area or in another Kaiser Foundation Health Plan service area.